This Sunny, Wildly Popular Vacation Hub Has Some Of The Most Venomous Animals In America

 Snakes are another common source of nightmare fuel, and Arizona has no fewer than 14 venomous species.
 Several of these are rattlesnakes, which will likely alert you to their presence with an audible jiggle of their tails.
 One of the most famous is the western diamondback, which is also considered one of the most dangerous snakes in the country.
 While fatalities are rare, you should seek immediate medical attention if you're bitten by any kind of snake.
 Sleeping in tents is a common way to spend time outdoors in the Sonoran Desert, so here are some prime camping locations you should always choose if you want to avoid snakes.

 Arizona is home to other venomous creatures as well.
 The cute-slash-weird-looking gila monster is pretty shy and slow-moving, but if it feels cornered, this lizard can inject venom with an agonizing bite.
-You could also encounter any of three venomous arachnids: wolf spiders, the brown desert recluse spider, and the old-fashioned black widow.
+You could also encounter any of Arizona's three venomous arachnids: wolf spiders, the brown desert recluse spider, and the old-fashioned black widow.

 How to deal with venomous species

 The odds of getting bitten or stung are still pretty low; if visitors to Arizona were constantly dying of rattlesnake bites, tourism would grind to a halt.
-And this state is hardly alone: Florida's most snake-packed waters aren't for the faint of heart, and Texas is a popular southern state with the highest number of venomous spider species.
+And this state is hardly alone: Florida's most snake-packed waters aren't for the faint of heart, and Texas is a popular southern state with one of the highest numbers of venomous spider species.
 But if you like to be outside, you might very well spot a rattlesnake while on vacation in Arizona, and scorpions can make an appearance just about anywhere, even indoors.

 Visibility is helpful.
 Avoid thick vegetation and nooks and crannies that are partly hidden.
-If you're hiking, wear shoes or boots that cover your whole foot, and consider bringing along a snake bite kit.
+If you're hiking, wear shoes or boots that cover your whole foot, and consider bringing along a snakebite kit.
 Avoid provoking a venomous animal, especially snakes.
 If you are bitten or stung, stay calm; call 911 and get to a medical facility as quickly as you can.
 Again, dying of a venomous attack in Arizona is pretty rare, but better safe than sorry.